playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 >
 > Instead, **we're talking about a way to share logic for each _instance_ of a component**.
 >
-> **IE**: Two instances of the same component having their own data.
+> **IE**: Two instances of the same component have their own data.

 For example, let's say that you have some component code that detects the current window size.
 While this might seem like a simple problem at first, it requires you to:

 - Get the initial window size and share that data with the component
 - Add and cleanup event listeners for when the user resizes their browser window
-- Compose the window sizing logic inside of other shared logic, such as a `onlyShowOnMobile` boolean
+- Compose the window sizing logic inside other shared logic, such as a `onlyShowOnMobile` boolean

 The method how this logic is shared between components differs from framework to framework.